Tomimol21/ISIS1225-Laboratorio-2/README.en.md

 The students edit this section to add their names, Uniandes emails, and specify which project functionality of the project they will implement.

-1. Student No. 1 Name, Student No. 1 Uniandes Email, Student No. 1 owned functionality.
+1. Student No. 1 Tomas Molina, Student No. 1 t.molinam@uniandes.edu.co, Student No. 1 owned functionality.
-1. Student No. 2 Name, Student No. 2 Uniandes Email, Student No. 2 owned functionality.
+1. Student No. 2 Gerardo Rocha Linares, Student No. 2 g.rochal2@uniandes.edu.co, Student No. 2 owned functionality.
-1. Student No. 3 Name, Student No. 3 Uniandes Email, Student No. 3 owned functionality.
+1. Student No. 3 Jose Luis Rodriguez, Student No. 3 jl.rodruiguezl1@uniandes.edu.co, Student No. 3 owned functionality.

 [Back to top](#sample-conflicts)